lgw2/lgw2.github.io/_teaching/csci127-summer-2020/readings/reading7.md

 ## Grading turnaround
 This reading assignment  will be graded with scores in Brightspace by office hours the following class day.

+### Optional activities
+## Activity 1
+The factorial of a number, written n!, is the product of the integers 1 through n.
+For example, 5! equals 1*2*3*4*5, or 120.
+We choose to define 0! to be 1, the multiplicative identity.
+Write two Python functions:
+`iterative_factorial` and `recursive_factorial` which take in an integer greater than or equal to zero and return the factorial of the integer.